-1. This group contains a description of the miscellaneous gauges and indicating instruments installed in this aircraft, which are not included with those in the other groups of this chapter.
-For a general description of the instrument installation as a whole, reference should be made to Group 1.A of this chapter.
-The location and access to all the instruments and their associated equipment is given in Group 1C also of this chapter.
-Detailed information on the standard components used, together with the servicing information necessary to maintain them in an efficient condition, will be found in the appropriate Air Publications quoted in Table 1 of this group.
+1. This Group contains a description of the miscellaneous gauges and indicating instruments which are not included with those in the other groups of this chapter.
+For a general description of the instrument installation, reference should be made to Group 1.A, and the location and access to all the instruments and their associated equipment is given in Group 1.C.
+Detailed information on the standard components used, together with the servicing information necessary to maintain them in an efficient condition, will be found in the relevant Air Publications listed in Table 1.